ravindraAI2025/customer-churn-prediction/README.md

 # Customer Churn Prediction

 ## 📊 Project Overview
-This project predicts customer churn using machine learning to help businesses reduce customer loss and improve retention strategies.
+“This project focuses on predicting customer churn using machine learning techniques on real-world Telco data.
+It involves data preprocessing, feature engineering, and building a classification model to identify customers at risk of leaving.
+The model was evaluated using performance metrics such as accuracy, precision, and recall.
+Key factors influencing churn were analyzed to generate actionable business insights.
+The solution helps organizations take proactive steps to improve customer retention and reduce revenue loss.”

 ---